ashokaziwa/ashokaziwa/README.md

 <div align="center">STILL doesn't mean it's meaningless, it's not, there's cool about normal friendship!
 So please int if we have same interest smiles!</div>

 <div align="center">4) do not flirt or make sexual jokes directed to *me*, if it's about your favorite character I don't mind.
-I tend to be awkward and hesitant if all you do is being freaky
+I tend to be awkward and hesitant if all you do is being freaky.</div>
-If you see me engaging on it, I hope you know I just tolerate it often, but I can't lie, sometimes it made me laugh...</div>
+<div align="center">If you see me engaging on it, I hope you know I just tolerate it often, but I can't lie, sometimes it made me laugh...</div>
 <div align="center">That's all Ta-Ta #hopecore #healing</div>
 <!--
 **ashokaziwa/ashokaziwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.